-The legendary and most beautiful offshore regatta in Croatia, named by the mythical island of Jabuka (Apple), leads sailors on the 110-kilometer long course from Vodice to Jabuka and back to Vodice.
-This regatta is characterized by a strong wind and exhaustive sailing, which makes it the most extreme regatta on the Croatian coast.
+The legendary and most beautiful offshore regatta in Croatia, named by the mythical island of Jabuka (Apple), leads sailors on the 110-kilometre long course from Vodice to Jabuka and back to Vodice.
+What characterizes this regatta is a strong wind and exhaustive sailing, which makes it the most extreme regatta on the Croatian coast.

 Mrduja Regatta (29-30 September 2018)

-Mrduja Regatta is an annual regatta held in the city of Split.
-It is named after a small island of Mrduja, the turning point in the regatta.
-The first edition of this Mrduja Regatta was held in October 1927, and it is the oldest and the biggest yacht race in Croatia.
+Mrduja Regatta is an annual regatta taking place in the city of Split.
+It bears its name after the small island of Mrduja, the turning point in the regatta.
+The first edition of this Mrduja Regatta happened in October 1927, and it is the oldest and the biggest yacht race in Croatia.
 In the regatta’s 75th edition in 2006, 312 sailboats took part in the competition and sailed a 22 NM long course.

 Read more on Mrduja Regatta.

 St. Nicholas Regatta (Dec 6 2018)

 St. Nicholas Regatta takes place on 6 December in Biograd.
 It honours St. Nicholas, the patron saint of sailors, seafarers and fishermen.
 This 160 NM regatta starts in Split and finishes in Komiža, a picturesque small town on the island of Vis.
 During the regatta, a wreath is laid into the sea to honour deceased sailors.
 This is the 17th edition of the St. Nicholas Regatta, which used to be a solo sailing-race up until four years ago.